HiDiHlabs/ssam-lite/docs/source/usage.rst

     | gene B,  |   0.4,    |   0.5     |
     +----------+-----------+-----------+

+    Below the plot for the mRNA coordinates you can see an input field for the *scaling factor*.
+    This is required to calculate an accurate scale bar for the final plots.
+The unit is :math:`\mu m^{-1}` which means that if in your input 10 units (e.g. pixels) are 1 :math:`\mu m` you would enter 10 there.

 .. note::
     Additional columns will not affect the analysis, as long as the first three columns are the ones shown above and are in the correct order.